-In the history of Test cricket, Brian Lara’s monumental 400 not-out stands as the pinnacle of individual batting achievement.
-This extraordinary innings, scored against England in 2004, remains the highest individual score in Test cricket history.
+In the history of Test cricket, Brian Lara’s unbeaten 400 remains the greatest individual batting feat ever recorded.
+This legendary knock, made against England in 2004, still holds the record for the highest individual score in Test cricket.

 Highest Individual Score In Test Cricket